What you need to know for an empowered birth - Nourishment Beyond Nutrition Series

 You then have the right to accept or refuse care, to change your mind and elect to proceed with care later, and to revoke your prior consent to proceed.

 US law ensures your right to informed consent.
 However, informed consent is most often not effectively performed as part of the birth process.
-Knowing your legal rights and choices in advance of birth is key to improving informed consent outcomes and being empowered in giving birth.
+Knowing your legal rights and choices in advance of birth is key to improving informed consent outcomes and the feeling of an empowered birth.
 We hope to give you the tools to make sure that choice is kept in a mother’s hands.

 Why you should watch the recording?